Bob Anderson (racing driver): Switch to auto racing

 At the end of 1960, Anderson sustained a back injury while racing in South Africa, which led him to switch to auto racing at the relatively late age of 29.
 In 1961 he drove a Lola in a Formula Junior race at Snetterton.
 He continued to race cars and eventually competed as a Team Lotus driver in the Formula Junior championship, winning a race at Autodrome de Montlhéry and finishing second at Monaco.

-He entered Formula One in 1963 with his own Lola Mk4 car, under the guise of DW Racing Enterprises, a small team compared to other private outfits such as Scuderia Filipinetti or Rob Walker Racing Team.
+Anderson entered Formula One in 1963 with his own Lola Mk4 car, under the guise of DW Racing Enterprises, a small team compared to other private outfits such as Scuderia Filipinetti or Rob Walker Racing Team.
 DW was actually only composed of Anderson and a small team of mechanics.
-Despite this hindrance he took the flexible little Lola to victory in the non-Championship Rome Grand Prix in that first year.
+Despite this hindrance, he took the flexible little Lola to victory in the non-Championship Rome Grand Prix in that first year.
 In later years he ran private Brabham cars under the same banner, with his best result a third place in the 1964 Austrian Grand Prix.
 He was awarded the Von Trips Memorial Trophy as the most successful private entrant of 1964.

-In 1967 he suffered an accident while testing at Silverstone, in which he slid off the track in wet conditions and hit a marshal's post.
+In 1967, Anderson suffered an accident while testing at Silverstone, in which he slid off the track in wet conditions and hit a marshal's post.
 Anderson suffered serious chest and neck injuries and died later in Northampton General Hospital.